The Halo Effect

 In terms of the original concept, one of the main desirables of the Halo Effect is attractiveness, if your website is unattractive, intense to look at, overbearing with images, text or buttons and generally not something that at first glance looks good, the chances are you are turning away a lot of potential customers before they have even read your sites content.

 Attractive design and Usability

-At Thomas Design our most recent work has been Steppes Coaching, this website is a great example of attractiveness and usability.
+Providing website design in Swansea, Thomas Design recently completed a new website development for Steppes Coaching, this website is a great example of attractiveness and usability.
 The colours used on the site evoke a certain response from the viewer as they are easy on the eye, well thought out and maintain a kind of uniformity throughout the site that gives association of the brand to the user.
 The difference between this and a website that has been unthoughtfully put together using various colours that clash are profound.
 Whereas the website without strong brand identity may turn people away, the website with strong branding and good design will entice people to read your content, giving you a foot in the door in terms of showing people why they should use your business.

 In summary, The Halo Effect is something that businesses may want to consider when looking into website design, making sure that the design company they choose has their brand image and identity in mind when designing the site.
 Remembering that although picking the cheapest may seem like the best option at the time, it may lead to your business leaving a long lasting negative effect on somebody who could be converted into a customer just by having the right design qualities.

 Need a helping hand with a project?
 Click here to get started >